Amsterdam Schiphol Airport Layover Guide

 If this is your first visit to Amsterdam then it is highly recommended that you take a 1 hour canal tour (rondvaart) on a glass-topped boat - there are a number of companies running tours from just outside central station and tours cost €10-13.
 Commentary is in multiple languages and you get a unique perspective of the city.

-To the front of central station is the VVV tourist office (for info, maps, advice etc - though it can often be busy); there is also the GVB Tickets & Info which sells public transport tickets (OV-chip cards) and also has a useful free map.
+At the front of central station is the Iamsterdam Visitor Centre (for info, maps, advice etc - though it can often be busy - there is also an office at Schiphol Arrivals 2); nextdoor is the GVB Tickets & Info which sells public transport tickets (OV-chip cards) and also has a useful free map.

 Museums - You may have enough time to fit a flying visit to one of Amsterdam's museums.
-Those within about a 15 minute brisk walk from the station include the Anne Frank House (buy tickets online first as queues can be really long), the Amsterdam Museum and the Rembrandt House.
+Those within about a 15 minute brisk walk from the station include the Anne Frank House (essential to buy tickets online in advance), the Amsterdam Museum and the Rembrandt House.

 The famous Van Gogh museum and Rijksmuseum are located a bit further out in the museum quarter (take trams 2 or 5 or allow 30 minutes each way for walking).
 The Hermitage is on the Amstel river (about 20 minutes walk away, or take a metro to Waterlooplein).